-WHO recommends that low-birth-weight infants should be fed mother's own milk.
+WHO recommends that LBW infants should be fed mother's own milk.
 If these infants cannot be fed mother's own milk, they should be fed donor human milk (in settings where safe and affordable milk banking facilities are available or can be set up) or standard infant formula.

-WHO therefore recommends that low-birth-weight infants who are fully or mostly fed by an alternative oral feeding method should be fed based on infants’ hunger cues, except when the infant remains asleep beyond three hours since the last feed.
+LBW infants who are fully or mostly fed by an alternative oral feeding method should be fed based on infants’ hunger cues, except when the infant remains asleep beyond three hours since the last feed.

 This recommendation is relevant for settings with an adequate number of health-care providers.